Microsoft makes new deal to buy Call of Duty giant

 Microsoft has submitted a new deal to buy Activision Blizzard after its original $69bn (£59bn) bid was rejected by the UK competition watchdog.

-The Competition and Markets Authority (CMA) confirmed on Tuesday that Microsoft's initial offer for the Call of Duty-maker had been blocked.
+Microsoft's UK boss Brad Smith said the offer was "substantially different" and he expected it to be approved.

-It will now review the new deal but said: "This is not a green light."
+The UK's Competition and Markets Authority will now review the deal but said: "This is not a green light."

+It will make a decision on the proposal by 18 October - without its approval the deal cannot go ahead globally.

 Under the new offer Microsoft won't buy the rights for Activision's existing or new games stored in the cloud.